domRiddle/ASF/Commands.md

 **Access** of the command defines **minimum** `EPermission` of `SteamUserPermissions` that is required to use the command, with an exception of `Owner` which is `SteamOwnerID` defined in global configuration file (and highest permission available).

-Plural arguments, such as `<bots>`, `<keys>` or `<appIDs>` mean that command supports multiple arguments of given type, separated by a comma.
+Plural arguments, such as `<Bots>`, `<Keys>` or `<AppIDs>` mean that command supports multiple arguments of given type, separated by a comma.
 For example, `!status <bots>` can be used as `!status MyBot,MyOtherBot,Primary`.
 This will cause given command to be executed on **all target bots** in the same way as you'd send `!status` to each bot in a separate chat window.
 Please notice that there is no space after `,` - it's simply a delimiter for a single string.

-A space is being used as delimiter for a command, therefore it can't be used in arguments.
+A space is being used as a delimiter for a command, therefore it can't be used in arguments.
 ASF supports mapping of `_` character into a space character in some selected commands, namely `!nickname` and `!owns`.
-You can use this mapping in order to put spaces in your argument, for example by executing `!owns 7_wonders` for checking if bot owns game named "7 wonders".
+You can use this mapping in order to use spaces in your argument, for example by executing `!owns 7_wonders` in order to check if bot owns game named "7 wonders".

-In addition to that, there is a special `ASF` keyword which acts as "all bots in the process", so `!status ASF` is equal to `!status all,your,bots,listed,here`.
+For `<Bots>` argument, there is a special `ASF` keyword which acts as "all bots in the process", so `!status ASF` is equal to `!status all,your,bots,listed,here`.

 It's nice to note that `<Bots>` also supports special "range" syntax, which allows you to choose a range of bots more easily.
 The general syntax for `<Bots>` in this case is `firstBot..lastBot`.
 For example, if you have bots named `A, B, C, D, E, F`, you can execute `!status B..E`, which is equal to `!status B,C,D,E` in this case.
 When using this syntax, ASF will use alphabetical sorting in order to determine which bots are in your specified range.
 Both `firstBot` and `lastBot` must be valid bot names recognized by ASF, otherwise range syntax is entirely skipped.